 Himax continues to gear up for the AMOLED driver IC development in partnership with major Chinese and Korean panel makers.
-In the first quarter of 2022, our flexible AMOLED driver and Tcon for automotive application successfully ramped up for a customer's flagship EV model.
-The number of awarded projects for our automotive AMOLED ICs is growing with further EV vendors.
-In addition, our AMOLED for tablet is expected to commence mass production in the second quarter of 2022 with Chinese panel makers.
-As for smartphone, we continue to commit R&D resources to AMOLED driver ICs through engagement with top tier customers.
-In view of serious constraints on AMOLED display driver capacity in the next few years, we have also secured meaningful capacity for smartphone AMOLED drivers.
-We believe AMOLED driver IC will soon become one of the major growth drivers for our small and medium panel driver IC business.
+Our AMOLED solution for tablet commenced mass production in the first quarter of 2022 with both AMOLED driver and Tcon total solution provided for a global leading tablet customer.
+Our flexible AMOLED driver and Tcon for automotive display also successfully ramped up for a customer's flagship EV model in the first quarter of 2022.
+The number of awarded projects with worldwide conventional car makers and EV vendors continues to increase.
+In addition, we are making good progress with leading panel houses for the development of AMOLED display drivers for smartphone, TV and notebook applications.
+We expect small sales contribution from the second half of 2023 with shipments to increase considerably starting 2024.
+We foresee AMOLED driver IC soon becoming one of the major growth drivers for our small and medium-sized panel driver IC business.